ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_azure.md

 ## Connect to Database from local machine

-Follow the instructions given in this [documentation](/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws#connect-to-database-from-local-machine) to connect to the database from local machine.
+Follow the instructions in this [section](/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws#connect-to-database-from-local-machine) to connect to the database from local machine.

 ## Deploy Redis as a cache for MySQL using Python

-Follow the instructions given in this [documentation](/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws#deploy-redis-as-a-cache-for-mysql-using-python) to deploy Redis as a cache for MySQL using Python.
+Follow the instructions in this [section](/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws#deploy-redis-as-a-cache-for-mysql-using-python) to deploy Redis as a cache for MySQL using Python.

 You have successfully deployed Redis as a cache for MySQL on an Azure Arm based Instance.